AravidEz/Logic-Calculator/README_EN.md

 # 🧮 Basic Logic Calculator

 A simple **propositional logic calculator**.
-It allows you to enter logical expressions with operators and generates the **solution** along with a **truth table** of all possible values.
+It allows you to enter logical expressions with operators and generates the **solution** along with the **truth table** of all possible values.

-> ⚠️ Note: If the proposition is too long, the calculator will solve it, but the table may not display completely.
+> ⚠️ Note: if the proposition is too long, the calculator solves it, but the table will be truncated.

 ---